 Shadow Objects are what you’d expect.
 If you’ve played Perfect Angle before, or used your hands to create images on the wall with your shadow, then that’s what this is.
 You must rotate up to four objects in order to create a new object within the shadows.
 You usually have a clue somewhere on screen as to what you are trying to create, so it isn’t that hard – later on, they do get a little tricky though

 Alignment Puzzles are a bit different, and there are two kinds.
 The first kind you’ll encounter is probably the most fun.
-You have to walk or look around the environment in order to line up shapes/objects so that they create a new item which becomes active in this world.
+You have to walk or look around the environment in order to line up shapes/objects so that they create a new item that becomes active in this world.
 For example, at one point you have to hit switches to move pieces around so you can rotate the camera to make an aeroplane manifest so you can progress.
 The other type of this puzzle involves light.
-You have a wheel which you must rotate and move a candle around so that you can shine in the light and highlight an image.
+You have a wheel that you must rotate and move a candle around so that you can shine in the light and highlight an image.
 This is another logic-based puzzle yet it has quite a big margin of error – this allows you to progress even if all the item isn’t lit up.

 Tangrams are one of the more logical, thinking puzzles you will encounter.
 After collecting a certain amount of pieces in the exploration part of the game, you will be tasked with trying to fit all the pieces within a set shape in order to create an object in the mind-world.
 I really enjoyed these as they offered a bit of a challenge as you can rotate them and there is no indication if you have done it right or wrong until the end.
 I don’t like it when these puzzles usually ‘snap’ into place as soon as you drop them – that just defeats the object of having it as a puzzle.
 I’m glad this game doesn’t do that.